raystack/meteor/docs/docs/concepts/sink.md

 `sinks` are used to define the medium of consuming the metadata being extracted.
 You need to specify **at least one** sink or can specify multiple sinks in a recipe, this will prevent you from having to create duplicate recipes for the same job.
 The given examples show you its correct usage if your sink is `http` and `kafka`.

+## How Sinks Work

+Each record flowing through the pipeline contains an **Entity** and its **Edges**.
+When a sink receives a record, it is responsible for handling both:

+- **Entity**: The core metadata (urn, type, name, description, source, properties).
+- **Edges**: Relationships such as ownership (`owned_by`) and lineage (`lineage`), each linking a source URN to a target URN.

+How sinks handle edges depends on the destination.
+For example, the Compass sink sends entities and edges together so that Compass can build its relationship graph.
+The Kafka and HTTP sinks serialize the entire record (entity + edges) as JSON and send it to the configured endpoint.

+For details on the data model, see [Source](source.md).

 ## Writing `sinks` part of your recipe

 ```yaml